kimtth/visual-genius/ARCHITECTURE.md

 **Process**:
 1. Call Azure OpenAI to generate card ideas
-2. For each card, query Bing Image Search
+2. For each card, query Unsplash API for images
 3. Save cards to `visual_card` table
 4. Return card array